Written byJenny Zeng

 How to create a macOS bootable USB from Windows?

 In this section, we'll give detailed instructions on how to create a macOS bootable USB on Windows.
-Please note that your Mac can't boot from a macOS version older than the one it shipped with.
+Please note that your Mac can't boot from a USB containing a macOS version older than the one the computer shipped with.
 In other words, if your Mac came with macOS Catalina, it won't boot from a macOS High Sierra bootable installer.

 So ensure the bootable installer you want to create is compatible with your Mac model before getting started.